NPSVisionLab/CVAC/index.md

 # Download and Install

-Please see the [download page](download.html) for binary installers for various operating systems, for installation instructions, as well as for source code download instructions.
+Please see the [download and installation page](download.html) for binary installers for various operating systems, for installation instructions, as well as for source code download instructions.

 # Documentation